-Up to 2.5% of the value of the gross subscription, except in respect of an Underlying Fund which is managed, directly or by delegation, by the Manager or by any other entity with which the Manager is linked by common management or control, or by a substantial direct or indirect holding; in which case, in order to avoid double-charging, either (i) the Underlying Fund will waive any sales charge, or (ii) any sales charge will be waived in respect of the Fund.
+Sales charge: Up to 3% of the value of the gross subscription, except in respect of an Underlying Fund which is managed, directly or by delegation, by the Manager or by any other entity with which the Manager is linked by common management or control, or by a substantial direct or indirect holding; in which case, in order to avoid double-charging, either (i) the Underlying Fund will waive any sales charge, or (ii) any sales charge will be waived in respect of the Fund.
 In respect of scenario (ii) above, the principle of equal and fair treatment of the investors will at all times be met by the Fund in accordance with the Central Bank UCITS Regulations.

-If a sales charge fee is incurred, Shareholders should view their investment as medium to long-term.
+If a sales charge is incurred, Shareholders should view their investment as medium to long-term.

-Risk Factors
+Risk Factors:

 The attention of investors is drawn to the section headed "Risk Factors" in the Prospectus.
+In addition, investors should note the following risks of investing in the Fund.